 Each travel credit card has its own rewards earning structure.
-Some flexible travel cards offer the same rewards rate for every dollar you spend—maybe 1.5 or 2 points or miles per $1 you charge—though some are more generous with travel expenses or other specific spending categories like dining out, groceries, or gas.
+Some flexible travel cards offer the same rewards rate for every dollar you spend—maybe 1.5 or 2 points or miles per $1 you charge—although some are more generous with travel expenses or other specific spending categories, like dining out, groceries, or gas.

 As you compare, consider how frequently you travel and where you spend the bulk of your monthly budget.

-Each travel card has rules about how you can spend your points or miles, and the value of those rewards varies a lot, depending on the card and how you redeem them.
+Each travel card has rules about how you can spend your points or miles, and the value of those rewards varies a lot, depending on the card and how you redeem the rewards.

-For instance, editors at the Balance value miles on American Airlines AAdvantage cards at almost 3 cents apiece when redeemed for flights on American or its partner airlines, more than three times the value of miles from competing Delta SkyMiles cards.
+For instance, editors at The Balance value miles on American Airlines AAdvantage cards at 2.04 cents apiece when redeemed for flights on American or its partner airlines, compared with only 1.44 cents per mile earned on Delta SkyMiles cards.

 You should also consider how much flexibility is important to you.
-On the Chase Sapphire Preferred Card, for example, points redeemed through the Chase Ultimate Rewards portal aren’t worth nearly as much as AAdvantage miles, but you can use your points on a wider variety of airlines and still get a respectable point value of 1.25 cents.
+On the Chase Sapphire Preferred Card, for example, points redeemed through the Chase Ultimate Rewards portal aren’t worth as much as AAdvantage miles, but you have the option to transfer your points to a variety of airline loyalty programs and still get a respectable point value—as much as 1.98 cents, on average.